dirkkelly/dirkkelly/content/index.md

 I'm building this documentation with a new piece of technology that I'm hoping to implement across my organization.

-This gives me an opportunity to compare the tool to so many others that I have used, contribuated to, consulted on, deployed with, supported, regretted, and praised.
+This gives me an opportunity to compare the tool to so many others that I have used, contributed to, consulted on, deployed with, supported, regretted, and praised.

-I adore the Internet, simplifying the abiliy to publish to it is a high priority to me.
+I adore the Internet, simplifying the ability to publish to it is a high priority to me.

-That's not to say I don't recognize, abore, and warn against the cost of technology influencing our lives.
+That's not to say I don't recognize and abhor the cost of technology influencing our lives.

 ## Executive

-[InterExchange](https://www.interexchange.org/) is a non profit organizatin which understands that people build empathy towards each other through in-person interaction.
+[InterExchange](https://www.interexchange.org/) is a non profit organization which understands that people build empathy towards each other through in-person interaction.

 With the aim of reducing adversity between cultures we administer international exchange programs that enable participants to interact with a foreign society through work and volunteer opportunities.

 I'm their Chief Technology Officer.
-It's my responsibility to understand how the industry can be innovated and made more effiency, then guide the implementation of these improvements through structured process and automation.
+It's my responsibility to understand how the industry can be innovated and made more efficiency, then guide the implementation of these improvements through structured process and automation.

 ## Perth

 I was born here, I promise you it's one of the most beautiful places I have been on this Earth.

-My family live here, they're a clan of caring, hard-working, intelligent, and opionated people.
+My family live here, they're a clan of caring, hard-working, intelligent, and opinionated people.

 Perth's economy is weak, I recognized this many years ago and moved in response.